NeuroJSON/jnifti/JNIfTI_specification.md

 ### NIFTIData

-The primary data carried in an NIFTI-1/2 file is a numerical array with dimensions and types specified by the `dim` and `datatype` records, respectively, in the NIFTI-1 header.
+The primary data carried in a NIFTI-1/2 file is a numerical array with dimensions and types specified by the `dim` and `datatype` records, respectively, in the NIFTI-1 header.
 In JNIfTI, we use the `"NIFTIData"` record to store such information, with the ability to expand to store additional auxiliary data or metadata.